venGaza/projects/docs/data-engineering/data-engineering.md

 # Data Engineering Projects
 {: .fs-9 .no_toc}
-A collection of personal projects pertaining to data engineering.
-{: .fs-6 .fw-300 }
+A collection of personal projects pertaining to data engineering {: .fs-6 .fw-300 }